balena-io-modules/persistent-tunnel/README.md

 The `timeout` setting is useful to make sure that idle sockets will eventually get `destroy()`'ed and release their resources.
-Any intermediate TCP Load Balancers / Proxies should detect the TCP KeepAlive packets and keep the connection active.
+Any intermediate TCP Load Balancers / Proxies along the tunnel connection should detect the TCP KeepAlive packets and keep the connection active.
 If, however, the connection does get dropped for any reason, the underlying socket will emit an error and will, eventually, get properly removed from the pool by the HTTP Agent.

-If there are intermediate Load Balancers / Proxies, then an appropriate setting for `timeout` would be a value _over_ the idle timeout setting of these intermediate servers.

 TODO
 ----